HEAT RULES - Australian Poetry Slam 2013

 - Two performers with the highest scores in each State's Heats will proceed to the State Final

-- Employees of libraries or venues that are hosting heats may not compete.
+- Employees of Word Travels, Australian Poetry Slam and venues that are hosting heats may not compete.

 - Contestants must sign a copy of the rules prior to performing.

-Please check out the Australian Poetry Slam 2012 Terms and Conditions at the bottom of the page.
+Please read the Australian Poetry Slam 2013 Terms and Conditions at the bottom of the page.

 For more information on the Australian Poetry Slam: Contact us